Managed old-growth silvicultural study (MOSS)

 - Quantify and compare the operational costs of conventional and alternative forest management practices in northern hardwood forests.

-- Determine the economic tradeoffs, if any, for old-growth-related attributes that may result from the treatments (for example, increase in American Martens in the study area)
+- Determine the economic tradeoffs, if any, for old-growth-related attributes that may result from the treatments (for example, an increase in American Martens in the study area)

 - Quantify the effects of the alternative practices on regional timber supply and stumpage revenues